Saibot393/perceptive/README.md

 - Invert "Ignore Roll" key: to only recognise rolls WHEN they key is pressed
 - Position of illumination indicator: to show a indicator for the current illumination level in the token HUD
 - Spotting ping duration: to ping new objects that are spotted with an active roll for a certain duration
+- Stealthed token transparency: to change the transparency of spotted tokens

 ## General features: